Warning: This is only a personal experience; not medical advice. Read Full Disclaimer

 ADHD

 Attention deficit hyperactivity disorder (ADHD) can also lead to avoidant restrictive food intake disorder.
 ADHD is a neurodevelopmental disorder that leads to the individual struggling with attention spans, concentration, impulsivity control, which increases the likelihood of developing an eating disorder like ARFID.
-Individuals with ADHD are 4 times more likely to have an eating disorder like ARFID than neurotypical individuals.
+Studies from Eating Disorder Hope (2023) found that individuals with ADHD are much more likely to develop ARFID than neurotypical individuals.
 (Eating Disorder Hope, 2023)

 How does ARFID affect my diet?